losand/Ppython/Student.md

 ### we should make the imformataion save.

 The **first** :
-we should create a Ui
+we should create an Ui

 for example:
 ``` python